yuanbei/Nars-Wiki/Reinforcement-Learning.md

 if (^pick,key) was in A,

-in which case NARS will:
+in which case OpenNARS will:

 1. Learn the consequences of selecting a random action in a certain situtation like it learns the consequence of any other action.